 “The most important thing,” says Eldonna Edwards Bouton, author of Loose Ends: A Journaling Tool for Tying Up the Incomplete Details of Your Life and Heart, “is not to judge yourself or let any other critics, real or imagined, into the room when you write.
 If you’re intimidated by a blank page, begin by asking yourself: ‘What do I need?’ or ‘How do I feel about ______?’
 Use ‘I feel’ instead of ‘I think,’ when you write, so the inner knowledge comes from your heart instead of your head.”

-Researchers have found that people who write about their deepest thoughts and feelings surrounding upsetting events have stronger immunity and visit their doctors half as often as those who only write about trivial events.
+Researchers have found that people who write about their deepest thoughts and feelings surrounding upsetting events tend to have stronger immunity and visit their doctors half as often as those who only write about trivial events.
 Holding on to feelings of anger and grief stops you from experiencing life to the fullest.
 Sometimes, writing a letter to someone who has hurt you is the closest you can get to closure.
 It is a way of letting go of the past, so you can begin to live in the present.

 Journaling allows you to reassess life events, be it trauma or triumph.
 Your words cannot change the past, but they can provide a context in which you understand it better and master the lessons that lie within or without.
 The idea is to write about the good and the bad, so you don’t end up sounding like a miserable person with a lousy life.
 The secret is to find a healthy balance between the positive and the negative.

 There is no right or wrong way to begin a journal.
 Just take a deep breath and start writing.
 As an initiation exercise you’d like to begin with a dedication to someone who impacted your life.
 Or, work with a theme: dreams, nature or people.